Cervator/KubicArk/README.md

 An eventual goal is to include automatic server hibernation to keep hosting costs down while using [ChatOps](https://docs.stackstorm.com/chatops/chatops.html) for server maintenance tasks (for instance: asking a bot on Discord to please start up the server hosting map `x` when somebody wants to play there)

 Uses the [Docker image](https://hub.docker.com/r/nightdragon1/ark-docker) from https://github.com/NightDragon1/Ark-docker which in turn uses https://github.com/arkmanager/ark-server-tools for helpful management of the game server installation on Linux.

+## License

+This project is licensed under Apache v2.0 with contributions and forks welcome.